 Use Towing Safety Gear and Always Listen to Your Gut

-If you don’t feel safe, get off of the road.
+If you don’t feel safe, get off the road.
 If the wind becomes too rough or you might enter a severe thunderstorm, pull off the road and wait it out or find a place to stay the night.
-Paying for an extra night is worth staying safe.
+Paying for an extra night or staying parked at a rest stop is worth staying safe.
 You won’t regret it, and you’ll feel much less anxious.

 So the next time you hit the road, hopefully, you’ll feel more confident and prepared knowing these ten tips.